First-year families: your Deacs are done! Winter Break officially begins! As such, this will be our last Weekly Message.

-First-year families: your Deacs are in the home stretch of their first semester and they will be coming home soon for Winter Break.
-You will have the chance to hear their stories of college, to see how they have grown and changed, and more.
-And if you choose to take it, you also have an opportunity to help them reflect on the semester.
+Now that your Deac has completed their first semester of college – and classes don’t start back up until late January – you have a lot of potential time together.
+Use it wisely to learn more about their experience: your Deac can share their stories of college, and you can see how they have grown and changed.
+If you choose to take this opportunity, you can also help them reflect on the semester.
 Reflection is a very important – and oft neglected – exercise.

-Family relationships shift in college, and many parents and families find themselves in more of a ‘consultant’ role than a ‘managerial’ or ‘decision-maker’ role.
-Building a strong relationship with your newly-independent college student often means asking open ended questions and listening more than talking.
+Family relationships shift in college, and parents and families should be moving into a ‘consultant’ role and out of a ‘managerial’ or ‘decision-maker’ role.
+Building a strong relationship with your newly-independent college student means asking open ended questions and listening more than talking.

 The Mentoring Resource Center came up with a set of discussion prompts for mentors a few years ago.
-They are excellent starting points to help your student reflect on his/her semester.
+They are excellent starting points to help your student reflect on their semester, and I have augmented with a few of my own.
 Not all of these prompts may be things your Deac wants to share with you, but it might be good to ask anyway.